Steeped in Science.

-Mary Fisher is Chair, Chief Executive Officer and Board Director at Colorescience, a former division of SkinMedica Inc., where she served as Chief Executive Officer from 2008 until 2012.
+Mary is the Chair and Chief Executive Officer at Colorescience, a former division of SkinMedica Inc. where she served as Chief Executive Officer from 2008 until 2012.
 She led the successful sale of the company to Allergan, Inc. for $350 million with the potential for another $25 million contingent on certain sales milestones.
-Ms. Fisher has more than 30 years in the pharmaceutical and biotechnology industries, including management and leadership positions at Acorda Therapeutics, Cephalon, Immunex and Boehringer Ingelheim.
-She serves on the board of directors of Sientra and MDRejuvena.
-In 2013, Ms. Fisher was honored as Ernst & Young's Entrepreneur of the Year for San Diego and also received the EY Venture Capital Award of Excellence.
-Ms. Fisher was also recently named a finalist for Most Admired CEO by the San Diego Business Journal in 2018.

-Ms. Hou is actively involved in MGP’s investments and currently serves on the board of Colorescience and KFx Medical and as a board observer at TigerConnect.
-She also works closely with other MGP portfolio companies, including Crown Laboratories.
-She had also represented Montreux on the board of SI-BONE (NASDAQ: SIBN) and had managed Montreux’s investment in Tobira Therapeutics (NASDAQ: TBRA, acquired by Allergan).
+Ms. Hou is actively involved with a number of Montreux’s investments in growth-stage companies.
+She currently serves on the board of Colorescience and as a board observer at FinPay, Crown Laboratories, and TigerConnect.
+She previously represented Montreux on the board of SI-BONE(NASDAQ: SIBN) and KFx Medical.
+She also managed Montreux’s investment in Tobira Therapeutics (NASDAQ: TBRA, acquired by Allergan).